 As the title suggest this book tells the story of this bestselling author and Chef’s ex-pat life in Paris and the trials and tribulations of setting up home in Paris.
 It includes many recipes he creates as he explores the culture and especially the food of France.

-Because I know many readers prefer to support local independent bookshops, North American readers can purchase most of these books by clicking here.
+North American readers can support local independent bookshops and purchase most of these books by clicking here.

 About Sandy Papas: Sandy is an Australian Gen-X Blogger and writer for her own destination site on Greece at Greece Travel Secrets.
 She travels to Europe each year and is a long term Francophile.
 She is also an avid reader and has an article on her site about books set in Greece.
 Her favorite book on this list is Perfume.